 Whether you’re drenched in wine from participating in a few fiestas, or fully satiated from a 6 course meal, make sure to take the opportunity to wander through the picturesque towns dotting Rioja.

-- Monasteries: For more than ten centuries, La Rioja has been home to many spiritual centers, of which many of which are a treasure to visit.
+Monasteries: For more than ten centuries, La Rioja has been home to many spiritual centers, of which many of which are a treasure to visit.
 Examples include the Monastery of Santa Maria de San Salvador which was started by the Cister order of nuns and dates to 1170.
-Beyond its remarkable architecture, the nuns have been in this monastery since its founding and are dedicated to prayer and manual work, such as making pastries and sweets, decorating porcelain, and making rosaries.
+The Monasteries of Suso and Yuso were inscribed on the UNESCO World Heritage List in 1997 as the birthplace of the modern written and spoken Spanish language.

-- Museums: La Rioja boasts of dozens of museums including art, architectural and archaeological museums, but nothing quite compares to the Dinastia Vivanco Museum of the Culture of Wine.
-This 4000 m museum belonging to the Dinastia Vivanco Foundation and houses a wide range of wine archaeology, sculpture, painting, etc., giving us a universal vision of the relevance that wine has had in all civilisations throughout history.
+Museums: La Rioja boasts of dozens of museums including art, architectural and archaeological museums, but nothing quite compares to the Vivanco Museum of the Culture of Wine.
+This 4000 meter museum belonging to the Vivanco Foundation and houses a wide range of wine archaeology, sculpture, painting, etc., giving us a universal vision of the relevance that wine has had in all civilisations throughout history.

 Naturally, if you’re going to make a destination out of Rioja, it’s best to ensure your accommodations are topnotch as well.